Banner Health

 At Banner Research, our Fluid Biomarker Program is a research and clinical initiative focused on identifying, developing and validating biological markers in bodily fluids - such as blood, cerebrospinal fluid, urine or saliva - for diagnosing diseases, monitoring progression and evaluating treatment response.
 These programs play an important role in precision medicine, supporting the early detection of conditions like neurodegenerative diseases, cancer and autoimmune disorders.
 By analyzing proteins, metabolites, nucleic acids and other molecular signatures, fluid biomarker programs help improve outcomes through noninvasive or minimally invasive testing, guiding more targeted and effective treatments.

-Our Michael T. Zuendel Family Biomarker Laboratory conducts high-quality evaluations of various spinal fluid and blood tests from national and international research studies and clinical trials.
-The lab characterizes and compares their performance, using findings to advance the understanding, diagnosis, treatment and prevention of these diseases.
+The Zuendel Family Biomarker Laboratory provides high-quality evaluations of spinal fluid and blood tests from national and international research studies and clinical trials.
+By characterizing and comparing test performance, the team helps improve the understanding, diagnosis, treatment and prevention of Alzheimer’s disease and related dementias.
+The lab also serves as a centralized resource for implementing fluid-based biomarkers in clinical settings.

 The program is led by Nicholas Ashton, Ph.D, a world leader in the development, validation and use of fluid biomarkers in the fight against Alzheimer’s disease and related disorders.